patterns-ai-core/weaviate-ruby/README.md

     id: "uuid"
 )

-# Delete a single data object from Weaviate.
+# Perform a partial update on an object based on its uuid.
-client.objects.delete(
+client.objects.update(
     class_name: "Question",
-    id: "uuid"
+    id: "uuid",
+    properties: {
+        category: "simple-math"
+    }
 )

-# Update a single data object based on its uuid.
+# Replace an object based on its uuid.
-client.objects.update(
+client.objects.replace(
     class_name: "Question",
     id: "uuid",
     properties: {